aibars/financial-chatroom/README.md

 #### Database

-After you have installed the database from its [official site](https://www.postgresql.org/download/), create a database called `chatroom`.
+After you have installed PostgreSQL from its [official site](https://www.postgresql.org/download/) and configured the server, create a database called `chatroom`.
-In a console, access the `psql` CLI and run the following command\
+In a new terminal, access the `psql` CLI and execute\
 `CREATE DATABASE chatroom;`\
-That'd be all for that database as the tables and relationships should be automatically created by EF Migrations.
+No further steps are required as the tables and relationships should be automatically created by the Entity Framework code-first migrations.

 #### Node.js

-Node.js is required in order to run the frontend built in React/Redux.
+Node.js is required in order to run the frontend that's been built in React/Redux.

 #### RabbitMQ

-As a message broker, the app uses RabbitMQ.
-You can install it with Chocolatey by running\
+The app uses RabbitMQ as a message broker.
+You can install RabbitMQ via Chocolatey by running\
 `choco install rabbitmq`\
-or by accessing its [official page](https://www.rabbitmq.com/)
+or by downloading the official installer from the [official page](https://www.rabbitmq.com/)

 Before running the app, make sure that both `postgresql` and `rabbitmq` services are running.
 On a Windows terminal run\
 `net start postgresql`\